Grade 7 Class Registration Information

 Music classes meet five days/week; however, students who choose to take two or more music classes will have one or two of their music classes every other day.
 For example, if Chris selects both choir and orchestra, Chris might have orchestra every day and choir every other day (students will be able to choose which of the music classes they have more frequently).

+STEAM meets every other day for a full year.
 This course will introduce students to the interdisciplinary learning framework of science, technology, engineering, arts, and mathematics.
 Students will engage in project-based and inquiry-based learning, which will involve productive communication and collaboration.